-Copper Canyon Academy girls boarding school is proud to offer a full program of Equine facilitated psychotherapy, also known as Equine Assisted Experiential Learning and Therapy.
+Copper Canyon Academy girls residential treatment center is proud to offer an 8 week program of Equine Assisted Therapy.

 Equine Guidance offers an integrated method to experiential learning teaching students the power of authentic relationship through the guidance of the horse.

 Horses are social creatures with a developed sensitivity to emotional intelligence honesty and incongruence.
 They have survived as a species by being able to readily respond to the challenges inherent in forming and sustaining relationships.
 Horses are herd animals whom thrive within the connections of healthy herd dynamics.
 Through interactions with horses as co-therapists students are given hands on experience that teach leadership, cohesive relationships, empathy, social responsibility and emotional honesty.
 Students identify and shift internal emotional patterns within the psych and deeper their awareness to their individual and collective potential.

 Because horses are preyed upon in nature, these sensitive creatures have maintained a highly developed ability to respond to subtle changes in stance, muscle tension, breathing and arousal levels of other horses, predators and humans.
 It is common language to say "a horse can sense your fear" however, they are sensitive to all emotions, as well as the slightest incongruence, yet are exceedingly patient and forgiving as they guide us to deeper levels of consciousness.